 As our relationships grew and our organization matured, new partnerships were formed from all over the country, and transnational legal issues emerged around the world.
 Our interests and expertise necessarily ventured beyond the boundaries of the West.

-By 2019, our network had expanded to 46 U.S. states and territories, and the scope of our mission had grown considerably.
+By 2019, our network had expanded to over 40 U.S. states and territories, and the scope of our mission had grown considerably.
 While we strove to maintain our traditional focus on western state issues, we recognized that emerging national and international legal issues could also benefit from AG collaboration.
 CWAG formed the Attorney General Alliance (AGA) to meet address those issues.

 CWAG continues to focus on issues of interest to the western states, while AGA takes on emerging issues like cannabis regulation, sports betting, and cybercrime.
 We continue to expand our international relationships through Rule of Law programing as the Alliance Partnership in Mexico and the Africa Alliance Partnership in Africa.